Mahmoodlotfi-1998/sibarg_assignment1/README.md

 tip:
 1) i will use paginate for getall Tips model
-2) i will use my hash algoritm for change ip of tips
+2) i will use my hash algoritm for change ip of tips.

-3)
+Thank you for reading